 Jim Mott – London

-Tom is BAMM’s Creative Director.
+Tom a Creative Director at BAMM.
 His love for storytelling has propelled him to constantly explore new ways to engage people with content.
 Tom is the creative lead on many of BAMM’s key accounts, including Unilever, Nike and Shell.
 He has a range of experience from working in production houses, specialising in commercials to fiction film, which he puts to use in many of BAMM’s documentary projects.
 His passion for using photography to understand the relationship of an individual with their cultural environment has led him to win a number of awards.
 Outside of work, he wastes far too much money burning through rolls of analogue film.

 Tom Law – London